socialimpactlab/socialimpactlab.github.io/careers/project-manager.md

 This is a full time, contract position that runs through September 2016, although we hope that there would be the opportunity for permanent work thereafter.

-You will report to the Head of Technology and Development to begin, and eventually report to a yet-to-be hired Head of Programs.
+You will report to the Head of Technology and Development to begin.

 ##Responsibilities